By Terry Trucco

 But public spaces best show off the Pod’s design smarts.
 A wood ceiling visually warms the lounge adjoining the lobby, a big, stylish take on a dorm common room with navy Copenhagen chairs that swivel, bouquets of fresh daisies on the marble-topped side tables and a hip refractory table equipped with plugs for laptops or chargers.
 A wall of windows opens onto a deck, the wall of the next building brightened with a cheery Rizzi mural.
 Best detail: the touch-screen wall map of New York City.

 Quirks are in a budget hotel’s DNA.
-From our room we heard doors slam, voices in the hallway and the vacuum cleaner.
+From my room we heard doors slam, voices in the hallway and the vacuum cleaner.
 But the Pod isn’t scary, and that’s a big plus in budgetsville.